dsehnal/LiteMol/README.md

 You can see LiteMol in action [here](https://webchemdev.ncbr.muni.cz/LiteMol/).

-The program is being developed by David Sehnal from the CEITEC/Masaryk University in Brno, Czech Republic in collaboration (espectially with Mandar Deshpande) with PDBe in Hinxton, Cambridge, UK.
+The program is being developed by David Sehnal from the CEITEC/Masaryk University in Brno, Czech Republic in collaboration (especially with Mandar Deshpande) with PDBe in Hinxton, Cambridge, UK.

 Table of contents
 =================